 The developers started to work with Finno-Ugric languages in 2021, with the first system supporting Võro, Northern Sami and Southern Sami, said Maali Tars, scientific programmer at the Institute of Computer Science.
 Livonian, an extremely endangered language with just about 20 near-native speakers, was added in the same year.
 They intend to continue to improve the quality of the machine translation system and include more Finno-Ugric languages and dialects.

-The developers worked with the Livonian Institute at the University of Latvia, Võro Institute, the University of Eastern Finland, the Karelian language revitalisation programme of the University of Eastern Finland, and the Arctic University of Norway.
+The developers worked with the Livonian Institute at the University of Latvia, Võro Institute, the University of Eastern Finland and the Karelian language revitalisation programme of the University of Eastern Finland.

 The Finno-Ugric world comprises 25 million people who mostly live in north-east Europe across the Nordic and Baltic regions and Russia.
 The four most numerous Finno-Ugric peoples are the Hungarians (13-14 million), the Finns (6-7 million), the Estonians (1.1 million) and the Mordvins (740,000).
 The first three inhabit independent states – Hungary, Finland and Estonia – whereas Mordovia is a republic within Russia.